 It also adds pressure since now you know you have a small crowd waiting to hear how it went.
 Just keep it to yourself if you can until after, so you can focus on whether or not the company and position are a good fit.

 Go In Prepared –

 Think about how you feel going into a meeting fully prepared versus walking in blind.
-Your mood automatically changes according to your level of confidence with the topic.
-This is no different with job interviews.
-It’s important to go into the interview with a solid understanding of the company, the position and how the position directly supports the business.
-Do some research online and look up a few of your possibly soon-to-be coworkers in LinkedIn.
+Your mood automatically changes according to your level of confidence in the topic.
+This is no different from job interviews.
+It’s important to go into the interview with a solid understanding of the company, the position, and how the position directly supports the business.
+Do some research online and look up a few of your possibly soon-to-be coworkers on LinkedIn.

 Clear Your Head –

 Once you have your prep completed and you are ready to go, take some time to clear your mind beforehand.
 Join a morning yoga class or take a walk around the block on the day of the interview to keep yourself from stirring in your seat watching the minutes tick.

 If both of those options aren’t possible, call a friend and talk about something you have planned (or get something in the works) for a few minutes.
 This should distract you from compounding any jitters and will also give you a little energy boost so you will walk into the interview refreshed and ready.

 If you are looking to put these tips into action, check out our open positions and apply!
 We will help you even more when it’s time for your first interview.